Welcome to a wealth of opportunities in Africa’s DigiTech hub

-The City is home to about 550 entrepreneurial companies working in software development, e-commerce, or technology sector.
-And also the headquarters of internet giant Naspers, Africa’s highest-valued tech company, and a massive tech investor on a global scale into companies like Tencent and others.
+This part of South Africa also boasts the privilege of being home to the headquarters of global internet giant, Naspers.
+As Africa’s highest-valued tech company, it is a massive tech investor on an international scale buying into companies like Tencent and many others.

 Competitive advantages of Cape Town as an IT location